 Last year I was sent a “sampler pack” of Givenchy products.
 I have to be honest; I’d never even tried Givenchy before.
-A lot of the “haute” makeup lines are great for everyday use but actually not that great for a makeup artist’s kit (too simmer-y, too fragranced, etc.) so I don’t tend to consider them for my kit save for an errant product here or there.
-Givenchy changed my mind about their line.
+A lot of the “haute” makeup lines are great for everyday use but actually not that great for a makeup artist’s kit (too simmer-y, too fragranced, etc.) so I did not tend to consider them for my kit save for an errant product here or there.
+Givenchy changed my mind about their line, and using the high end lines in my kit in general.
 The colors are pure, rich and true while the formulations are light and not too “makeup-y” looking.
-They’ve fully incorporated themselves into my kit and they’re a fantastic line for everyday wear.
+They’ve fully incorporated themselves into my kit and they are also a fantastic line for everyday wear.

 Photo’Perfexion & Prisme Foundation – Givenchy describes the Photo’Perfexion Foundation as having been “inspired by digital imaging”.
 In other words, this is their take on a High Definition formula foundation.
 As I’ve said before, Hi-Def foundations are fast becoming my favorite for both on-set and real life.
 The combination of high-pigmentation in a lightweight base is a big time winner.
 I was concerned about Givenchy’s formula for photographic usage due to it’s SPF 20 (spf is generally a problem for photography) but so far it’s not been an issue on either tests or jobs in various lighting conditions.
 For the non-pro the texture, finish and the fact that it has sunscreen makes this a perfect foundation for everyday wear as well.

 The Prisme Foundation is a single compact with four different shades of powder foundation.
 The theory being that you can blend, shape and highlight all in one product (and there are 5 compacts for a variety of skin tones).
 You can, but it would take a bit of makeup know-how.
 The Prisme worked well alone and with the Photo’Perfexion.